KadTheHunter/ShulkerArchives-Legacy/README.md

 Unless you have an interest in opening a PR or reporting a bug, there's really not much here for you tbh.

 If you're looking to submit a kit/item/book, please contact Kad in Discord DMs `@kaddicus`

-If you want to add an entry yourself, have a look at the [Contributing Guidelines](https://github.com/KadTheHunter/ShulkerArchives/blob/master/CONTRIBUTING.md)